remix-run/react-router/docs/guides/migrating-5-to-6.md

 ### Advantages of `<Route element>`

-In the section about upgrading to v5.1, I promised you we'd discuss the advantages of using regular elements instead of components (or element types) for rendering.
+In the section about upgrading to v5.1, we promised that we'd discuss the advantages of using regular elements instead of components (or element types) for rendering.
 Let's take a quick break from upgrading and talk about that now.